-Now I may be dense (I don’t need to tell you that pun was intended, do I?), but after a while I catch on.
-In due course, I realized that with a bit of modification, density-based training could be geared specifically for fat loss.
+Now I may be dense (I don’t need to tell you that pun was intended, do I?), but I realized that with a bit of modification, density-based training could be geared specifically for fat loss.

-Eventually, I decided that I wanted to make that fantasy a reality; so, I took the density concept, blended it with the other successful bits of my fat loss programs and—I’m not bullshitting you here—created one of the most effective fat loss training methods I’ve ever seen.
-I’ve been using it in my programs for the past five or six years, and some variation is featured in programs like Final Phase Fat Loss, Fat Loss Forever, the Super Hero Workout, and even parts of my new book, Engineering the Alpha: A Real World Guide to an Unreal Life (HarperOne, April 16, 2013).
+So I took the density concept, blended it with the other successful bits of my fat loss programs and—I’m not bullshitting you here—created one of the most effective fat loss training methods I’ve ever seen.
+I’ve been using it in my programs for most of my career, and some variation is featured in programs like Final Phase Fat Loss, Fat Loss Forever, The Super Hero Workout, and even my book, Man 2.0: Engineering the Alpha.

 Meaning: today I want to actually lay out my entire process for designing density based workouts for fat loss.

 After this article, you’ll not only have a few new workouts to try, but you’ll have all the tools to design your own—Roman style.

 First, you need to look at two very specific factors of training: volume and duration.

 There are a few ways to increase density, which we’ll cover, but first I want to address why this should be a variable you want to manipulate during your training.
 In addition to burning a ton of calories and gaining some muscles, by increasing the amount of work you do in a given amount of time, you also enhance your ability to do work—what’s known as improving your work capacity.